martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 (@eq_likWBB) $wC_{blk} = \frac{\sum cell}{a_{blk}}$

-where $\sum cell$ is a number of cells composing a block and a_{blk} is an area of a block.
+where $\sum cell$ is a number of cells composing a block and $a_{blk}$ is an area of a block.
 It captures the granularity of each block.

 62. **Local meshedness of a street network** is denoted as